adamrudolf-becube/cpp-cheatsheet/README.md

 Prefer move if you don't have a reson to copy as it's incomparably faster.
 Ever case is different, but some rules of thumb you can use move, if 1) you don't need to modify the value, or 2) if you actually want to make changes to the original value.

-#### Can I implement move semantics in a copy contructor?
+#### Can I implement move semantics in a copy constructor?
 Or are these magically enforced?

 With other words, can I misuse the intention of any of these?